Anisotropy effects on heavy quark dynamics in Gribov modified gluon plasma: RESULTS AND DISCUSSION

 \subsection{Transport coefficients in anisotropic medium}

 To consider the anisotropy effects, we have considered the weak anisotropy scenario where $\xi$ can take $0.2, 0.3,0.4$ values only, which have been obtained through the hydrodynamic simulation approach~\cite{Epelbaum:2013ekf, Strickland:2014eua}.
-In Fig.~\ref{drag_coeff._total}, we have plotted the drag coefficient in an anisotropic medium for a particular anisotropy parameter $\xi = 0.3$ and for various directional anisotropies accounting for both the collisional and radiative contributions combined.
-It can be observed that the $\mathrm{HQs}$ suffers a lesser hindrance in an anisotropic medium compared to an isotropic one.
-Also, the presence of hindrance will become much less for the lower momentum regime as the directional anisotropy increases, as can be seen in Fig.~\ref{drag_coeff._total}.
-The momentum dependence of diffusion coefficient component $\mathcal{B}_{0}^{\text{a}} = \mathcal{B}_{0} + \delta \mathcal{B}_{0}$ is shown in Fig.~\ref{diffusion_coefficient_total} where anisotropy lowers the $\mathcal{B}_{0}^{\text{a}}$ component magnitude for higher momentum values significantly compared to lower momentum values.
-The directional anisotropy does not significantly affect momentum diffusion $\mathcal{B}_{0}^{\text{a}}$.
+In Fig.~\ref{drag_+_diff.}\,(a), we have plotted the drag coefficient in an anisotropic medium for a particular anisotropy parameter $\xi = 0.3$ and for various directional anisotropies accounting for both the collisional and radiative contributions combined.
+It can be observed that the $\mathrm{HQs}$ suffer a lesser hindrance in an anisotropic medium compared to an isotropic one.
+Also, the presence of hindrance will become much less for the lower momentum regime as the directional anisotropy increases, as can be seen in Fig.~\ref{drag_+_diff.}\,(a).
+The reduction of the drag coefficient at large $p_T$ should be understood, relative to the isotropic case.
+While the anisotropic medium yields a smaller drag coefficient, the relative influence of momentum-space anisotropy decreases with increasing $p_T$, as expected for weak anisotropy.
+We emphasize that the above comparison is performed at a fixed hard scale.
+In the absence of a matching condition, changing $\xi$ modifies not only the angular structure of the distribution but also the thermodynamic densities of the medium.
+Therefore, the fixed-hard-scale results should not be interpreted as a comparison at a strictly fixed number, energy, or entropy density. \\ A possible alternative is to impose a matching condition between the isotropic and anisotropic systems, for example, at fixed number, energy, or entropy density.
+Among these choices, energy-density matching is particularly natural because it compares systems with the same overall energy content while retaining momentum-space anisotropy.
+For an illustrative estimate, we use the standard massless conformal form of the RS ansatz, for which~\cite{Martinez:2010sc, Strickland:2014pga}